AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 | SDK Interactive mode (in seconds) | 37.9s  | 22.7s  | 45.6s | 231.7s| 444.7s| 660.6s | 1100s  |     -   |    -     |   -    |  -     |
 | SDK Batch mode (in seconds) | 374.4s | 398.5s |527s   |487.9s |588.9s |829s   |939.1s   | 1441s    |5473.2s  |10118.8 |49207.6 |

-**ad-hoc schema:** On Interactive mode you should be able to read a maximum of  5 million rows (~5.36GB data on disk) of non-XDM data in less than 3 minutes.
-On Batch mode you should be able to read a maximum of 1 billion rows (~1.05TB data on disk) of non-XDM data in around 16 minutes.
+**ad-hoc schema:** On interactive mode you should be able to read a maximum of 5 million rows (~5.36GB data on disk) of non-XDM data in less than 3 minutes.
+On batch mode you should be able to read a maximum of 1 billion rows (~1.05TB data on disk) of non-XDM data in around 16 minutes.

 | Number of rows | 1K     | 10K     | 100K    | 1M    | 2M    | 3M    | 5M      | 10M     | 50M     | 100M   | 500M    | 1B    |
 |--------------|--------|---------|---------|-------|-------|-------|---------|---------|---------|--------|---------|-------|